Finland-Sweden Ferries - a Guide for 2025

 Port of Turku

 There is only one passenger harbour in Turku.
-It can be reached within 30 minutes by walking from the centre or in about 10 minutes by bus.
+You can reach it within 30 minutes by walking from the centre or in about 10 minutes by bus.
 There is also a train connection from Helsinki and Tampere to the Port of Turku.
 In Turku, there are no commuter trains inside the city.

 Port of Naantali

 The city of Naantali has 20,000 inhabitants, and its port is 15 kilometres from Turku.
 There is no passenger train connection to the port, but you can take a bus from Turku.
-Arriving by car is easy.
+It is easy to get there by car.

 Port of Vaasa